 The day before yesterday, on 10 March, Mr Tung announced his decision to resign.
 Earlier today, the State Council approved his request and announced its decision accordingly.
 With immediate effect, Mr Tung has resigned from office.

-fortunate - he visited families of different backgrounds, listened to the concerns of single parents and elderly people living alone, and endeavoured to understand the aspirations of disadvantaged youngsters studying hard for their future.
+visited families of different backgrounds, listened to the concerns of single parents and elderly people living alone, and endeavoured to understand the aspirations of disadvantaged youngsters studying hard for their future.
 Mr Tung always put the interests of Hong Kong people at the forefront of his administration.
-Taking care of those in need, and providing them
+Taking care of those in need, and providing them with the

-grateful to him for his selfless leadership over the past seven years, his unswerving efforts for the good of Hong Kong, and even more grateful for the support and trust he showed to me and other colleagues.
-I believe that although Mr Tung is physically tired, he should be delighted to see that we have survived the most difficult times, and that our economy has started to
+for his selfless leadership over the past seven years, his unswerving efforts for the good of Hong Kong, and even more grateful for the support and trust he showed to me and other colleagues.
+I believe that although Mr Tung is physically tired, he should be delighted to see that we have survived the most difficult times, and that our economy has started to recover.
+I wish

 I would now like to turn to the arrangements following Mr Tung's resignation.

-Secretary for Justice has advised that, under Article 53 of the Basic Law, the term of office of the new Chief Executive should be the remainder of the original Chief Executive term.
+has advised that, under Article 53 of the Basic Law, the term of office of the new Chief Executive should be the remainder of the original Chief Executive term.
 The Executive Council accepts that advice.
 I shall ask the Secretary for Justice to explain the detailed arguments later.
-In 2007, we will elect the third-term Chief Executive in accordance with the
+In 2007, we will elect the third-term Chief Executive in accordance with the original

-explain the relevant arrangements to the Legislative Council as well as the general public as soon as practicable.
+relevant arrangements to the Legislative Council as well as the general public as soon as practicable.
 I thank the LegCo House Committee for inviting me to the special meeting next Tuesday, which I will attend.
-Finally, I hope that all of us will remain positive when facing these changes; cherish the upturn in our economy; and, unite to ensure the continued
+Finally, I hope that all of us will remain positive when facing these changes; cherish the upturn in our economy; and, unite to ensure the continued development of

 Ends/Saturday, March 12, 2005